polymeris/clj-hex-grid/README.md

 1. Range - In progress
 1. Rotation - To do
 1. Rings - To do
-1. Field of view - To do
+1. Field of view - Done (cube coordinates, small fov)
-1. Hex to pixel - To do
+1. Hex to pixel - WIP
-1. Pixel to hex - To do
+1. Pixel to hex - WIP
-1. Rounding - To do
+1. Rounding - Done (cube coordinates)
 1. Map storage - To do
 1. Wraparound maps - To do
 1. Pathfinding - Done (cube coordinates)